MC 2

 Acquisition and Appraisal Note

-The Harrison A. Williams, Jr. papers came to Rutgers University in five accruals (as of December 2007).
+The Harrison A. Williams, Jr. papers came to Rutgers University in six accruals (as of December 2008).
 First, Rutgers collected approximately 800 cubic feet of material from the Washington, DC office of Senator Williams (HAW) in March 1982, immediately after his resignation.
 Second, also in 1982, Rutgers received all of HAW's papers held at the Federal Records Center in Suitland, Maryland-approximately 2500 cubic feet of material.
 Third, HAW delivered 15 cubic feet of material in 1990.
 Fourth, Jeanette Williams donated 25 cubic feet in February 2006.
-Finally, Jeanette Williams donated another 8 cubic feet of material in February 2007.
+Fifth, Jeanette Williams donated another 8 cubic feet of material in February 2007.
+The sixth accrual amounting to approximately 11 cubic feet was received from Jeanette Williams in October/November 2008.
+Further accruals of material are expected to be donated by Jeanette Williams.
 Until 2005, the materials were held in custody for HAW and, after his death in 2001, for Jeanette Williams.
 In December 2005, Jeanette Williams signed a deed of gift, donating the entire collection to Rutgers University.

 Shortly after material was received at Rutgers in 1982, a high level appraisal was performed by the staff of Special Collections and University Archives.
 Routine office administration files, rejected academy candidate files, many case files, routine requests (for American flags, tours of the White House, etc.), Congressional Records, and similar materials with low archival value were discarded.
 This appraisal reduced the size of the material taken from HAW's office to about 511 cubic feet and the material from the Records Center to approximately 1499 cubic feet.
 With the 40 cubic feet received in 1990 and 2006, the total collection size was approximately 2050 cubic feet at the start of the processing project begun in 2006.

-During the course of processing in 2006-2007, much additional material was discarded as well as condensed with more efficient use of folder and container space.
+During the course of processing in 2006-2008, much additional material was discarded as well as condensed with more efficient use of folder and container space.
 Also, a substantial volume of Committee records were found in the collection, and these were returned to the Senate.
-Together, these actions, netted against the 2007 accrual received from Jeanette Williams, reduced the size of the collection to approximately 1300 cubic feet as of December 2007.
+Together, these actions, netted against the 2007 and 2008 accruals received from Jeanette Williams, reduced the size of the collection to 959 cubic feet as of February 2009.
 Further information on material discarded during processing can be found in the Series Descriptions below.

 An Additional Description Tool/Finding Aid